jamesbloomer/tadaa/README.md

 ## Usage

-Tada can play an up or a down sound, depending on whether the value you are monitoring goes up or down.
+Tada can play a sound, depending the value you are monitoring.

     var tadaa = require('tadaa');
-    var interval = 60000;       // time in ms for which the value function is called var up = 'up.wav';          // sound to play when value goes up var down = 'down.wav';      // sound to play when value goes down var audioPlayer = 'mplayer' // player used to play sounds, defaults to aplay
+    var audioPlayer = 'mplayer' // player used to play sounds, defaults to aplay var interval = 60000;       // time in ms for which the value function is called var up = 'up.wav';          // sound to play when value goes up var down = 'down.wav';      // sound to play when value goes down

+    var fnup = function(currentValue, newValue) {
+        return newValue > currentValue;
+    };

+    var fndown = function(currentValue, newValue) {
+        return newValue < currentValue;
+    };

     // Function to call to get the value var getValue = function(callback){
         // ...my clever value logic...